dhavalio/mangal/README.md

 Hello How are you?

-hu maru kaam nai karu
+hu maru kaam nai karu. matlab nai j karu je tahy a kari lo.